 - 1 1/2 to 1 3/4 cups milk

-- Sift together flour, baking powder, sugar, and salt.
+- In a bowl, combine the flour, baking powder, sugar, and salt.
+Whisk or stir to blend thoroughly.

-- In another bowl, whisk together the eggs and 1 1/2 cups of milk; add to flour mixture, stirring only until smooth.
+- In another bowl, whisk together the eggs and 1 1/2 cups of milk; add to flour mixture, stirring just until blended.
 Blend in melted butter.
 If the batter seems too thick to spread, add a little more milk.

 Note: If you are making several batches and want to serve them all at once, preheat the oven to 200° F before you begin.
 Place a rack on a large baking sheet and place it in the oven.
 Place cooked pancakes on the rack in a single layer (uncovered).
 The pancakes may be kept for up to 20 minutes in the warm oven.